 In the implementation of its mandate, the role of the C-NLOPB is to facilitate the exploration for and development of the hydrocarbon resources in the Newfoundland and Labrador Offshore Area in a manner that conforms to the statutory provisions for:

-- worker safety;
+- offshore safety;

-- environmental protection and safety;
+- environmental protection;

 - effective management of land tenure;

-- maximum hydrocarbon recovery and value; and,
+- resource management; and,

-- Canada/Newfoundland & Labrador benefits.
+- Canada-Newfoundland and Labrador benefits.

-While the legislation does not prioritize these mandates, worker safety and environmental protection will be paramount in all Board decisions.
+Worker health and safety and environmental protection will be paramount in all Board decisions.

 d.
 C-NLOPB OBJECTIVES